 The truly sad thing is that the condemnation that the Folaus are now copping may not reflect who they are.
-We’ve heard comments from people who know them, people like Michael Jones and others, who say they’re nice people — and I’ve no reason to doubt that.
+We’ve heard comments from people who know them, people like Michael Jones and others, who say Israel and Maria are nice people — and I’ve no reason to doubt that.

 I know it’s hard to live in the bubble, but this is why public figures need to be careful with what they do and say, especially given the world of high-tech communication in which we now live.

 I hope that people will forgive the Folaus, but I also hope the Folaus will recognise the flaws of their position and the harm they might have caused — and apologise to those they’ve victimised.

 I hope, too, that they and others have learned useful lessons.
 Take time to think through your actions and words, and leave biblical interpretation to those trained for the task.

 The issue of homosexuals in the Bible is complex, and is highly misconstrued and misunderstood.
 But Jesus is the point of reference if you need some insights.
 Offer love, not judgment and condemnation — that’s the key value of the Christian faith.

 Be Christ to those you meet in your journey of life.